 Pitfalls and alternative strategies

 For aim 1: It is possible that we will identify significant UC-specific transcriptomic changes associated with other myeloid cells types – DCs and PMNs.
 In this case, we will perform the same computational analysis as for M subsets.
-Also, there is a possibility that our FACS based separation strategy will generate somewhat heterogeneous subtypes of cells that will observe in transcriptome analyses.
-In this case, we can perform single cell RNA seq from limited number of samples that will allow establishing new subtypes of MFs in an unbiased manner.
-If 16S rRNA will know allow to identify species level resolution of candidate pathobionts we will employ shotgun data as we have done previously { PMID: 29211769; PMID: 25614621}.
+Also, there is a possibility that our FACS based separation strategy will generate somewhat heterogeneous subtypes of cells detactable in transcriptome analyses.
+In this case, we will perform single cell RNA seq from the limited number of samples, which will allow establishing new subtypes of Mfs in an unbiased manner.
+If 16S rRNA will not allow to identify species level resolution of candidate pathobionts we will employ shotgun data as we have done previously { PMID: 29211769}{PMID: 25614621}.

-For Aim 2: if developed classifiers will not perform well on training dataset we will: 1) we will apply different set of classification algorithms such as random forest, top scoring pairs and others; 2) we will increase training set by using all samples in dataset and will use newly collected prospective samples as test set.
+For Aim 2: if developed classifiers will not perform well on training dataset we will: 1) apply a different set of classification algorithms such as random forest, top scoring pairs and others; 2) increase the training set by using all samples in dataset and will use newly collected prospective samples as a test set.

+The results of this project will establish the basis for our future multi-PI R01 proposal containing: a) prospective multi-centric clinical trial that will use developed classifiers to guide preventive therapies of pouchitis; and b) testing identified candidate pathobionts and Mf subsets in experimental models aiming to develop new therapies.

 Timeline

-The results of this project will establish the basis for our future multi-PI R01 proposal containing: a) prospective multi-centric clinical trial that will used developed classifiers to guide preventive therapies of pouchitis; and b) testing identified candidate pathobionts and MF subsets in experimental models aiming to develop new therapies.
+The experiments proposed in Aim 1 and 2 will be performed in parallel.
+Sample collection and analysis will be completed by 18 months.
+The last 6 months of this proposal will be dedicated to computational analysis of the generated data sets.

 D. REFERENCES